ibm-cloud-docs/Registry/ts_manifest_unknown.md

 You get a `manifest unknown` error when you try to pull an image in {{site.data.keyword.registrylong}}.
 {: shortdesc}

-You're trying to pull an image, but you receive the following manifest error message: `manifest unknown` {: tsSymptoms}
+You are trying to pull an image, but you receive the following manifest error message: `manifest unknown` {: tsSymptoms}

 The manifest does not exist in the registry.